spion/async-compare/README.md

 ## debuggability

 Work in progress.
-Node goes out of its way to deny us the pleasure of running non-JS code which means that running `traceur` with source-maps support will take some coding.
 The main parameters will be:

 - does it have source maps (if based on code transformation)
-- does it report all errors (exceptions included)
+- does it report
+    - errors,
+    - exceptions
+    - async exceptions
 - how complete are the error stack traces

+`debuggability.js` measures the distance between the function that creates the error and the actual error in the stack trace.

+## miscelaneous

+These are important for collaboration

+- is it available without code transformation
+- will it eventually be available without code transformation

 ## current results

-complexity:
+### complexity

     name                tokens  complexity
     src-streamline._js     316        1.00